thzandvl/microhack-sap-data/PredictIncomingCashflow.md

 ```
 Sales at CreationDate = sum('SalesOrderPayments'[TOTALNETAMOUNT])
 ```
->Note: this measure uses the 'active' relationship between the `Date` and `SalesOrderPaymentsFull` table
 ```
 Sales at BillingDate = CALCULATE(sum(SalesOrderPayments[TOTALNETAMOUNT]),USERELATIONSHIP('Date '[Date],SalesOrderPayments[BILLINGDOCUMENTDATE]))
 ```
->Note: by explicitly specifying the relationship we ensure the Sales Order value (`TOTALNETAMOUNT` is aggregated at `BILLINGDOCUMENTDATE`)

 ```
 Payment at Actual Date = CALCULATE(sum('SalesOrderPayments'[Payments.PaymentValue]), USERELATIONSHIP('Date '[Date],SalesOrderPayments[Payments.PaymentDate]))
 ```